 Inquiries from motivated, engaged and independent people are welcomed at undergraduate, graduate and postdoctoral levels.
 Our lab focuses on tracking patterns of migration and habitat use of mobile fish species, but students will not be limited to those topics alone as long as the research relates in some way to the core interests of our group.
-I am particularly keen for students to pursue projects that approach questions in fish ecology with complementary methods (e.g. otolith chemistry and genetics or radiotelemetry).
+I am particularly keen for students to pursue projects that approach questions in fish ecology with complementary methods (e.g. otolith chemistry and stable isotopes or radiotelemetry).

 Interested applicants should first contact Benjamin Walther with a CV and a statement of interests.
 Experience with fish ecology or geochemical analytical methods (or both) are preferred but not necessary.

 Details on application procedures for specific student groups are below:

 Graduate positions (PhD and MS) positions in the field of fish ecology are available in the lab of Dr. Benjamin Walther at Texas A&M University-Corpus Christi (TAMU-CC).
 Positions will start in Fall 2016.
 Research topics are flexible, but would generally fall within current lab interests, including: fish migration, habitat use and trophic dynamics; hypoxia effects on fishes; otolith chemistry and stable isotopes; and chemical marking techniques for aquaculture applications.

 The PhD position will be supported through the Marine Biology degree program at TAMU-CC.
 Information about this program is online at http://marinebiology.tamucc.edu/

 The MS position will be supported through the Fisheries & Mariculture degree program at TAMU-CC.
 Information about this program is online at http://fama.tamucc.edu/

 Interested students should send a CV, copies of unofficial transcripts and a cover letter describing experience, potential research interests, and general career goals to Dr. Benjamin Walther at email@example.com

 I strongly encourage